allenlooplee/open-piggy-legacy/README.md

 # Open Piggy Legacy

 This smart contract allows a specified beneficiary to withdraw its balance when the owner stops checking in after a specified period of time.
+This smart contract, as well as its tests, was developed with Hardhat.

 ## Contract Design